Quantum-embeddable stochastic matrices: Derivation of results

-However, according to Lemma~\ref{lem:contraction}, this means that for at least one $i\in\{1,2\}$ the map $\E^{(3-i)/3}$ is maximally contractive.
-Given infinite divisibility of $\E$, this implies that the maps $\E^{1/3}$ and $\E^{2/3}$ do not have any other point but $\proj{\psi}$ in their image, contradicting the assumption that $\rho_1$ and $\rho_2$ are not both pure.
+Assume $\ket\psi\neq\ket0$ and note that, since $\E$ is Markovian, Eq.~\eqref{eq:infinitely_divisible} holds for it.
+In particular, take $n=3$ and for \mbox{$i\in\{1,2,3\}$} let $\rho_i:=\E^{i/3}(\proj0)$ be the image of $\proj{0}$ when acted on by the cube root map once, twice, or thrice.
+Now, assume it is not the case that $\rho_1$ and $\rho_2$ are both pure.
+This means that for at least one $i\in\{1,2\}$ the map $\E^{(3-i)/3}$ has to send a full rank state to a pure one, thus it is maximally contractive as proved in Ref.~\cite{braun2014universal}.
+Given infinite divisibility of~$\E$, this implies that the maps $\E^{1/3}$ and $\E^{2/3}$ do not have any other point but $\proj{\psi}$ in their image, contradicting the assumption that $\rho_1$ and $\rho_2$ are not both pure.
 Thus, it is only possible to have $\rho_i=:\proj{\psi_i}$ pure for any $i$.

 In what follows, we will discuss all possible scenarios that may happen depending on the distinctness of the states $\proj{\psi_i}$. \begin{enumerate} \item If all $\proj{\psi_i}$'s are distinct, then the cube root map $\E^{1/3}$ has three pure states in its image, implying it is a unitary map by Lemma~\ref{lem:pure_image}.
 Therefore, $\E$ is also unitary.